 Content

-The module is divided into seven segments that collectively will provide the students with the context and critical skills through which to understand military operations on the operational level.
+The module is divided into 7 elements that collectively will provide the students with the context and critical skills through which to understand military operations on the operational level:

 Method of study and work